Maritime Commission

 In response to growing fears of another war in Europe, and as a stimulatory measure to create jobs as part of the New Deal, the Maritime Commission was created by the Roosevelt administration under the Merchant Marine Act of 1936.
 This act created a five-member commission whose charter was to encourage the modernization of the U.S. merchant fleet through appropriate subsidies.
 Ships operating on routes in direct competition with foreign shipping could apply for a subsidy to make up the differences in operating costs, provided the route was of strategic value and the owners had credible plans for replacing older ships with new construction.
 Ships constructed in American yards were subsidized to the difference in construction costs with foreign yards, assuming the ship plans were approved by the Maritime Commission.
 Construction remained slow, however, with just 29 merchant ships constructed in U.S. yards in 1939 and 53 in 1940, at a time when imports of strategic materials were already ramping up.

 By early 1941 the Maritime Commission had been transformed from a New Deal agency to modernize the merchant fleet to a wartime agency whose goal was to build merchant ships faster than the U-boats could sink them.
 This goal was met mainly because effective countermeasures greatly reduced the effectiveness of the U-boats.
 Nonetheless, the accomplishments of the U.S. shipbuilding industry under the Maritime Commission were considerable.
 About 50 million deadweight tons of dry cargo and tanker shipping were constructed between 1939 and 1945, compared with a total deadweight capacity of 12 million tons in the U.S. merchant fleet and 81 million tons in the world merchant fleet in 1939.
 In addition, about 23% of Maritime Commission expenditures went to military type ships.
-A point was reached at which shipyard capacity outstripped steel production and some of the shipyards had to be shut down.
+About 25 million tons of steel were consumed by Maritime Commission shipyards, and a point was reached at which shipyard capacity outstripped steel production and some of the shipyards had to be shut down.

 Maritime Commission Ship Types

-Maritime Commission ship types were broken down into standard types, emergency types, military types, and other types.
+Maritime Commission ship types were broken down into standard types, emergency types, military types, and minor types.

 The standard cargo ships were usually equipped with 14 or 15 five-ton booms and one thirty-ton boom worked by electrical winches.
 These were rigged to a set of 10 king posts, which gave the standard cargo ships a distinctive profile.